hdShang/arxiv-daily/docs/cs-RO/2025-05-19/papers/250512648v1-safemove-rl-a-certifiable-reinforcement-learning-framework-for-dynam.md

 ---
 layout: default
-title: SafeMove-RL: A Certifiable Reinforcement Learning Framework for Dynamic Motion Constraints in Trajectory Planning
+title: "SafeMove-RL: A Certifiable Reinforcement Learning Framework for Dynamic Motion Constraints in Trajectory Planning"
 ---

 # SafeMove-RL: A Certifiable Reinforcement Learning Framework for Dynamic Motion Constraints in Trajectory Planning